astronomer/astro-docs/ac/next/04_deploy-dags.md

 3. As your `airflow` system user, run `crontab -e` to create a new cron job.
 You can specify an editor using the `EDITOR` environment variable (e.g. `env EDITOR=atom crontab -e`).

-4. Create a cron job that continuously pulls from the DAG repository.
-For example, if you want to pull to the `/usr/local/airflow` folder every 3 minutes, your cron job would look something like this:
+4. Create a cron job that regularly pulls from your Git repository, then checks to see if any files were modified from the pull.
+For example, if you want to pull from GitHub to your `/usr/local/airflow` directory every 3 minutes, your cron job would look something like this:

     ```
     * */3 * * * cd /usr/local/airflow && git pull
     /usr/local/airflow IN_MODIFY systemctl restart airflow
     ```

-    This cron job first pulls from a Git repository, then checks to see if any files in the repository have been modified since the last pull.
-If a file was modified, the cron job restarts Airflow so that the updated DAGs are successfully deployed.
+    If a file was modified from the pull, the cron job restarts Airflow and triggers a deploy to your Airflow environment with any updated DAGs.

 5. Run `systemctl start incron.service` to begin monitoring the DAG directory for changes.

 Once you have this simple cron job saved, you can scale it and use tools such as [Ansible](https://docs.ansible.com/ansible/latest/user_guide/index.html) to integrate into a larger CI/CD workflow.
 If you are running MacOS, you can complete a similar setup using [kqwait](https://github.com/sschober/kqwait).

-## Deploy DAGs on Kubernetes via Helm Chart
+## Deploy DAGs on Kubernetes via Helm

 If you run Airflow in Docker, you can deploy DAGs via the [Astronomer Core Helm chart](https://github.com/astronomer/airflow-chart).
 This is also known as "baking in" DAGs because you're adding DAGs to the image itself.
 To use this method, you'll need: